 With the type of leather, you get what you pay for.
 Faux, meaning fake, leather is obviously less expensive than legitimate leather.
 Faux has many of the same perks but won’t stand up to the test of time as well.
 When researching leather collars, be sure to find out what type they use.
 Certain ones are better suited for certain breeds.
 Large breed dogs, for example, may need an English bridle leather collar.
 On the other hand, that type of collar may be too heavy for a toy breed, who would be better off with Italian leather.

 In order for your dog to be comfortable in their new collar and for it to serve its purpose, it needs to fit right.
 A collar that slips off when your dog pulls on the leash is not helpful.
-It is a good idea to measure your dog’s neck before making a purchase.
+It is a good idea to use a tape measure to measure your dog’s neck before making a purchase.
 The general rule of thumb is that you should be able to easily slip two fingers between your dog’s neck and the collar.
-More than two fingers may indicate that it is too loose, while if you can’t get two fingers in it may be a sign that it is too tight.
+More than two fingers may indicate that it is too loose, while less may be a sign that it is too tight.

-A factor that often gets neglected when shopping for a dog collar is how wide it is.
-If your dog has a short neck, a collar 2 inches wide will cause them discomfort.
+A factor that often gets neglected when shopping for a dog collar is how wide it is and it’s vital you find the right size for your dog.
+Dog’s have a variety of neck sizes, if your dog has a short neck, a collar 2 inches wide will cause them discomfort.
 You can purchase collars with widths ranging from ½ to 2.5 inches.
 The breed of dog and the length of their neck will be the deciding factors when determining the proper width.

 Leather is a high-quality material that needs a bit of maintaining in order to last.
 If you do not want to replace your leather collar often, be sure to dry it every time it gets wet.
 Drying in the sun is the best option to prevent the leather from cracking.
 Washing the collar every time it gets dirty or wet will help the collar last for many years.